arpnetworks/news/_posts/2017-02-28-arp-networks-launches-arp-thunder-cloud-dedicated-servers.markdown

 *However*, we encourage reading below about the motivations and challenges that brought about the development and birth of this new offering.
-These are not simply low priced dedicated servers, but a new way of offering dedicated that is a pleasure to manage and help you sleep easier at night.
+These are not simply low priced dedicated servers, but a new way of offering dedicated that is a pleasure to manage and will help you sleep easier at night.

 The Really Long